shidoosh/Python/Personal-Projects/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 ## Summary
-This Python script simulates Tic-Tac-Toe.
+This Python script simulates the Tic-Tac-Toe game.

 The Player plays against the CPU.